kotcity/kotcity/README.md

 I am posting the code.
 This project is far from done but I prefer to get the code out there to be used by whomever.
 Disagree with the project?
 Fork it :)

+## Gimme the software!

+A build for Windows is here: https://github.com/kotcity/kotcity/releases/tag/0.4 Mac and Linux available upon request (or build it yourself!)

 ## Obligatory Screenshot

 ![KotCity Screenshot](screenshot.jpg?raw=true "Screenshot of the game's UI and an example city")